ida-mdc/pixel-patrol/README.md

-# PixelPatrol: Scientific Image Dataset Pre-validation Tool
+# PixelPatrol: Scientific Dataset Quality Control and Data Exploration Tool

-PixelPatrol is an early-version tool designed for the systematic pre-validation of scientific image datasets.
+PixelPatrol is an early-version tool designed for the systematic validation of scientific image datasets.
 It helps researchers proactively assess their data before engaging in computationally intensive analysis, ensuring the quality and integrity of datasets for reliable downstream analysis.

 ![Overview of the PixelPatrol dashboard, showing interactive data exploration.](readme_assets/overview.png) *PixelPatrol's main dashboard provides an interface for dataset exploration.*